Siloxane: Reactions

 This reaction proceeds by production of silanols.
 Similar reactions are used industrially to convert cyclic siloxanes to linear polymers.

 Uses

 Polysiloxanes (silicones), upon combustion in an inert atmosphere, generally undergo pyrolysis to form silicon oxycarbide or silicon carbide (SiC).
 By exploiting this reaction, polysiloxanes have been used as preceramic polymers in various processes including additive manufacturing.
 Polyvinyl siloxane (vinyl polysiloxane) is used to make dental impressions and industrial impressions.
 The use of a poly-siloxane precursor in polymer derived ceramics allows the formation of ceramic bodies with complex shapes, although the significant shrinkage in pyrolysis needs to be taken into account.

+Trisiloxanes may be used as diffusion pump fluid.

 Cyclomethicones

 Cyclomethicones are a group of methyl siloxanes, a class of liquid silicones (cyclic polydimethylsiloxane polymers) that possess the characteristics of low viscosity and high volatility as well as being skin emollients and in certain circumstances useful cleaning solvents.
 Unlike dimethicones, which are linear siloxanes that do not evaporate, cyclomethicones are cyclic: both groups consist of a backbone of [(CH3)2SiO]n.
 They are used in many cosmetic products including deodorants and antiperspirants which need to coat the skin but not remain tacky afterward.
 Dow is a major producer of cyclomethicones.

 Cyclomethicones, like all siloxanes, degrade by hydrolysis, producing silanols.
 These silanols are produced at such low levels that they do not interfere with hydrolytic enzymes.
 Even though some cyclomethicones structurally resemble crown ethers, they bind metal ions only weakly.